🎓 Edusemi-v4x | Foundational Educational Materials for Semiconductor Product Development

 MOS Transistor Characteristics and Design Infrastructure |

-Organize the physics, dimensions, design rules, and PDK structure of MOSFETs to understand their operation, reliability, and limits from a designer’s perspective. |
+MOSFET physics, dimensions, design rules, and PDK structure to understand operation, reliability, and design limits from a designer’s perspective. |

 🧭 Chapter 5a